danielhenrymantilla/basic-http-live-reload-server.rs/README.md

  1. You can then run it with just:

     ```bash
-    http-live-reload-server
+    http-live-reload-server --no-watch
     ```

  1. The recommended way of using it, for its live-reload capabilities, is to use it in conjunction with the excellent [`watchexec`] tool:

     ```bash
-    watchexec -e html,css,js -c --on-busy-update restart -- http-live-reload-server # <extra flags or args>
+    watchexec -e html,css,js -c --on-busy-update restart -- http-live-reload-server --no-watch # <extra flags or args>
     ```

-    Since this is expected to be so pervasive, `http-live-reload-server` comes with a flag to alias this:
+    Since this is expected to be so pervasive, `http-live-reload-server` by default aliases to this:

     ```bash
-    http-live-reload-server --watch # <extra flags or args>
+    http-live-reload-server # <extra flags or args>
     ```

       - Note that this will run whatever `watchexec` is in `PATH`!

+      - `--no-watch` is thus the way to opt out of this behavior.

 [`watchexec`]: https://watchexec.github.io/